-These volunteer weeds came from seeds in the soil which obviously were over a year old.
-As a matter of fact, agricultural research has proven seeds may live in the soil 50 years or longer.
+These volunteer weeds came from seeds which obviously were over a year old.
+Agricultural research has proven seeds may live in the soil 50 years or longer.

 The weed population of soil for a new lawn can be reduced materially though not eliminated by fallow cultivation.
 This means letting the weeds grow, then raking, harrowing or discing to destroy them before they mature seeds.